PrestaShop/docs/src/content/1.7/testing/web-acceptance-tests/how-to-contribute-and-create-web-acceptance-tests.md

 This helper file is used to centralize the browser and tab functions called in all tests.
 This approach has one goal : to have the same browser’s configuration everywhere and of course to facilitate maintenance.

-The functions that exist (for now) in this file are the following :
+The functions that exist (for now) in this file are the following:

 - `createBrowser`: used to create a browser with the global configuration
 - `closeBrowser`: usually called at the end of a test, to close the browser created for the test